Finding of Moses: Renaissance onwards

 A painting by Bonifazio de' Pitati of 1545 was perhaps the first large and elaborate treatment of the subject to concentrate on a larger courtly group, entirely using carefully depicted contemporary costumes; he painted at least one smaller similar version of the subject.
 Bonifazio painted a number of biblical subjects as "modern aristocratic reality", which was already an established pictorial mode in Venice.
 This is essentially a large aristocratic picnic, complete with musicians, dwarves, many dogs and a monkey, and strolling lovers, where the baby represents an object of polite curiosity.
 A Niccolò dell'Abbate from c.
 1570, now in the Louvre, represents a more classical treatment, with the same "classical" costumes and atmosphere as his mythological subjects.
-This is closely followed by a number of compositions by Veronese, using the modern dress of his day.
+This is closely followed by several compositions by Veronese, using the modern dress of his day.

-The paintings of Veronese and others, especially Venetians, offered some of the attractions of subjects from pagan mythology, but with a subject with a Christian context.
-Veronese had been called before the Inquisition in 1573 for his indecorous depiction of the Last Supper as an extravagant festivity mainly in modern dress, in what he renamed The Feast in the House of Levi.
-Since the Finding certainly called for a party of lavishly dressed court ladies and their attendants, it avoided such objections.
+The paintings of Veronese and others, especially Venetians, offered some of the attractions of subjects from pagan mythology but with a subject with a Christian context.
+Veronese had been called before the Inquisition in 1573 for the improper depiction of the Last Supper as an extravagant festivity mainly in modern dress, which he renamed "The Feast in the House of Levi."
+Since the "Finding" indeed called for a party of lavishly dressed court ladies and their attendants, it avoided such objections.

-Veronese's costumes, contemporary when he painted them in the 1570s and 1580s, became established as a sort of standard, and were copied and repeated in new compositions by a number of Venetian painters in the 18th century, during a "Veronese revival".
+Veronese's costumes, contemporary when he painted them in the 1570s and 580s, became established as a sort of standard, and wseveraland repeated in new compositions by a umber of Venetian painters in the 18th century, during a "Veronese revival."
 The famous painting by Giovanni Battista Tiepolo in the National Gallery of Scotland dates from the 1730s or 1740s, but avoids the fashion of that period and bases its costumes on a Veronese now in Dresden, but in Venice until 1747; another Tiepolo now in the National Gallery of Victoria uses the style of Veronese even more thoroughly.

 Nicolas Poussin was attracted both to subjects from the life of Moses and history subjects with an Egyptian setting.
 His figures wore the 17th-century idea of ancient dress, and the cityscapes in the distant background include pyramids and obelisks, where previously most artists, for example, Veronese, had not attempted to represent a specifically Egyptian setting.
-An exception is Niccolò dell'Abbate, whose broadly painted cityscape include several prominent triangular elements, although some might be gable-ends.
+An exception is NiccolincludesAbbate, whose broadly painted cityscape include several prominent triangular elements, although some might be gable-ends.
 Palm trees are also sometimes seen; European artists, even in the north, had been used to depicting these from painting the "Miracle of the Palm" on the Flight into Egypt in particular.